umorubulus/IBM-Data-Analyst-Capstone-Project-/README.md

 ## Data Description

-Stack Overflow, a popular website for developers, conducted an online survey of software professionals across the world.
-The survey data was later open sourced by Stack Overflow.
-The actual data set has around 90,000 responses.
+The dataset used for this analysis is the 2019 Stack Overflow Developer Survey, covering everything from developers’ favorite technologies to their job preferences.

-The dataset we are going to use comes from the following source: https://stackoverflow.blog/2024/08/06/2024-developer-survey/ under a ODbL: Open Database License.
+[Click here to download the dataset](https://stackoverflow.blog/2024/08/06/2024-developer-survey/) under a ODbL: Open Database License.

-We will be given a subset of the original data set in this capstone project.
-We will explore, analyze, and visualize this dataset and present our analysis.

 Note: This randomised subset contains around 1/10th of the original data set.
 Any conclusions we draw after analyzing this subset may not reflect the real world scenario.